 Human Rights Law Centre

-Life Imprisonment Worldwide Revisited
+Life Imprisonment Worldwide

-This research project, supported by HRLC, brings together an interdisciplinary team to examine life imprisonment on a global scale.
+This research project, supported by the HRLC, brings together an interdisciplinary team to examine life imprisonment on a global scale.

 Emeritus Professor Dirk van Zyl Smit and Zinat Jimada at the School of Law, in partnership with Dr Catherine Appleton at the Centre for Research and Education in Security, Prisons and Forensic Psychiatry, St Olavs University Hospital and the Department of Mental Health, Norwegian University of Science and Technology, are revising and updating the global study on life imprisonment, first published in 2019.
 They are working together with a global community of scholars and practitioners in law, criminal justice and penology to collate information on life imprisonment around the world.

-Since 2014, the researchers have studied the imposition and implementation of life imprisonment in order to be able to understand the different types of life sentences, how many persons are sentenced to life imprisonment, which crimes attract life sentences, how such sentences are implemented, and the conditions under which prisoners serve them.
+Since 2014, the team has studied the imposition and implementation of life imprisonment in order to be able to understand the different types of life sentences, how many persons are sentenced to life imprisonment, which crimes attract life sentences, how such sentences are implemented, and the conditions under which prisoners serve them.
 They have assessed critically the practice of life imprisonment in the light of human rights principles and standards developed by international human rights bodies and national courts.

 The project aims to: